 Students should apply to the position that is most appropriate to their skills and interests.
 Applicants must submit a resume and cover letter – ALL IN ONE PDF FILE – to email@example.com.
 The resume should include past and current relevant work/volunteer experience, and a description of extracurricular activities.
 The cover letter should include desired position, reason for interest in the internship, and an explanation of the skills and experience that makes applicants the best match for the position.

-All materials should be submitted no later than 5 p.m. on Friday, April 17.
+All materials should be submitted no later than 5pm on Friday, August 13th.
 There will be no exceptions or extensions granted.
-Interviews will take place beginning the week of April 20 and all applicants will be informed of the Center’s final decisions by April 24.
+Interviews will take place from August 16th-20th.

 Frequently Asked Questions